The Legend of Sword and Fairy: Three Races

 Pangu's heart remained suspended between Heaven and Earth, forming the link between the two realm.
 It fused with the energy flow of the universe and gave rise to the Divine Tree, providing it with sustenance.

 Deities live in the ethereal Heaven above, leaving the humans and beasts to co-inhabit the physical Earth below.
 As they prosper in numbers, humans and beasts eventually clashed competing over land and resources.
 After Shennong died of unknown causes, an intelligent beast leader Chiyou (蚩尤) appeared and waged war upon the humans, leading his physically and numerically superior beast armies to many victories.
 Seeing her creations outnumbered and in peril, Nüwa faked Fuxi's decree and recruited the deity warriors to intervene and aid the humans, turning the tide against Chiyou.
 Before being slain in battle, Chiyou slashed open a portal into another realm, allowing some of his loyalist warriors to escape annihilation.
 These surviving beast armies eventually thrived in that realm and became Demon-kinds, while those left on Earth became various feral monsters.

 Fuxi, as the Emperor of Heaven, exploited the victories over Chiyou to create a reign of supremacy over the humans as slaves, but the humans eventually started to defy and rise against the corrupt and oppressive deity rule.
 Frustrated over the human rebellions, Fuxi order Nüwa to exterminate humanity, but Nüwa instead chose to leave Heaven in defence of the humans on Earth.
 This enraged Fuxi, who had Nüwa's Sovereign title removed from the records of pantheon and had her name replaced with Xuan Yuan (軒轅), a deity general who led the charge against Chiyou.
 When Fuxi unleashed calamities upon Earth, Nüwa exhausted herself mending the broken sky, sacrificing her life to save the humans she created and loved.
-Although she left behind a single lineage of female descendants, each generation of whom had also protected humanity against apocalypse with their lives, the legacy of Nüwa as the guardian mother goddess has ironically been largely forgotten by humans except in some Miao legends.
+She left behind a single lineage of female demigod descendants, whose souls do not enter transmigration after death and instead are retained inside a Supreme Spirit Pearl (聖靈珠) that can be used to command all Five Elements.
+Although each generation of Nüwa's descendants had also protected humanity against apocalypse, usually at the cost of their lives, the legacy of Nüwa as the guardian mother goddess has ironically been largely forgotten by humans, except in some Miao legends.

 The deities, demons and humans eventually came to a truce, and a pact was made that no realm should intrude into the affairs of another, and anyone who declares war first would become the public enemy of all.
 Shennong's Nine Springs (神農九泉) were also divided among the Three Races — the deities own Zhaodan Spring (照膽泉) and Chunzi Spring (春滋泉), the demons owns Yanbo Spring (炎波泉), and the much more vibrant human world have Hansui Spring (寒髓泉), Rehai Spring (熱海泉), Wugou Spring (無垢泉), Wuhun Spring (霧魂泉), Duzhang Spring (毒瘴泉) and Longtan Spring (龍潭泉).